corda/corda/docs/source/clientrpc.rst

 RPC permissions
 ---------------
-For a node's owner to interact with their node via RPC, they must define one or more RPC users.
+In order to interact with Corda Node via RPC interface, a node's operator must define one or more RPC users.
 Each user is authenticated with a username and password, and is assigned a set of permissions that control which RPC operations they can perform.
-Permissions are not required to interact with the node via the shell, unless the shell is being accessed via SSH.
+Permissions are not required to interact with the node via the local shell.
+Permissions do, however, have effect on the shell started via SSH.

 RPC users are created by adding them to the ``rpcUsers`` list in the node's ``node.conf`` file: